 - Timeline of events

-- Two Letters of support.
-If this exhibition will take place in a gallery, museum, or institution one letter may be from the exhibition venue.
+- 2 letters of support.
+If this exhibition will take place in a gallery, museum, or institution, one letter may be from the exhibition venue.
 Applicants should reach beyond SNAG staff and the Exhibitions Planning Committee members for letters of support.

 Questions?
 Email firstname.lastname@example.org